 Baigup Wetlands Reserve has been identified by the Swan River Trust as Priority 1 vegetation.
 The Reserve contains high value fauna habitat and is part of a regionally significant ecological linkage.
 The Reserve is used by the community for passive recreation but has been subject to a number of severe disturbance factors leading to environmental issues at the site, including acid sulphate soils and ponding water.

 For a fairly small reserve, and only five kilometres from the Perth CBD, Baigup Wetlands holds an extraordinary variety of birds, both bush birds and waterfowl, with coastal birds thrown in.
-A total of 96 species are recorded for the site and the regular quarterly surveys usually count between 40 and 50 species for each survey.
+Over 100 species are recorded for the site and the regular quarterly surveys usually count between 40 and 50 species for each survey.

 Many of these birds are represented in the two bird galleries below – all were photographed at the Wetlands:

 The Reserve was used historically by the Nyungar people who would have likely used the marshy river flats and camped on higher ground.
 After European settlement sections were used by market gardeners and for grazing of animals.
 In the 1970s the land was acquired as a road Reserve and for parks and recreation.
 Subsequently the road reserve was removed and the whole area is now reserved as Parks and Recreation in the Metropolitan Regional Scheme.

 In 1986 the Dampier to Perth gas pipeline was laid through the Reserve and the raised track used during construction of the pipeline was subsequently paved as a footpath and cycleway.
 In the 1990s another track was created along the northern boundary of the Reserve to allow the laying of Water Corporation pipework.
 The Reserve had also been used as a receiving point for drainage, including road and property runoff.